AdobeDocs/experience-manager-forms-cloud-service.en/help/overview.md

 Adobe Experience Manager Forms as a Cloud Service offers a cloud-native, Platform as a Service (PaaS) solution for businesses to create, manage, publish, and update complex digital forms while integrating submitted data with back-end processes, business rules, and saving data in a data store for later use.
 The service is always current, always available, and always learning.

 You can use the service to create interactive and engaging digital enrollment experiences.
 For example, an organization We.Forms is looking to digitize their customer enrollment journey.
-The organization also has multiple Print Forms, they are also looking to convert all of their print forms to interactive and responsive web forms.
+The organization also has multiple print forms, they are also looking to convert all of their print forms to interactive and responsive web forms.

 The organization can use AEM Forms to create new forms and Automated Forms Conversion service to automatically convert their legacy forms to adaptive forms (web forms).
 The organization can subscribe to AEM Forms as a Cloud Service and start using all these features without waiting to buy and set up the local infrastructure.
 It also frees the organization from the cycle of upgrades as the service is always up to date and always offers the latest features.